 10 COMMON TRADE LINE TRIP-UPS

 PAYING FOR TRADE LINES – Opening a business credit account with any company is free.
 If you are dishing out your hard earned cash to "buy trade lines", you are being ripped off — and it can hurt your business.
-Companies who sell trade lines are constantly being identified by D&B, and when they are, their customers are the ones who suffer.
-While they move off to start a new company under a different name and take other people's money, your company will be forever burdened with the stigma of using fraudulent tactics.
+Companies who sell trade lines are constantly being identified (and red-flagged) by D&B, and when they are, their customers are the ones who suffer.
+Those companies will move off to start a new venture under a different name, and they will take other people's money.
+Meanwhile, your company is forever labeled with the stigma of using fraudulent tactics.

 TRIPLE VISION TRADE – Variety is the spice of life (and the recipe for success!)
 Most companies will have a few suppliers they use for their regular purchases and they'll add additional suppliers over time.
 While you may need one (maybe two) office supply vendors, nobody spends all their money buying green highlighters and Post it! notes from multiple suppliers.
 Not even office supply stores do that!
 So why would your ONLY suppliers be in any one industry?